-Bat in West Carthage Reported to Have Rabies
+Bat in Town of Clayton Reported to Have Rabies

-Watertown, NY August 8, 2019~ The New York State Department of Health laboratory has reported to the Jefferson County Public Health Service that a bat has tested positive for rabies.
-The bat was located inside a home in West Carthage.
-Four people who were sleeping in the home are undergoing preventative rabies treatment.
-It can be impossible to tell if a bat has bitten someone when they have been asleep due to the small teeth on a bat.
+The New York State Department of Health laboratory has reported to the Jefferson County Public Health Service that a bat has tested positive for rabies.
+The bat was located inside a home in the Town of Clayton.
+Two people are undergoing preventative rabies treatment.
+It can be difficult to tell if a bat has bitten someone when they have been asleep due to the small teeth on a bat.
+One dog may have been exposed, but was up to date with vaccination and received vaccine boosters.

 Rabies is a fatal disease that attacks the brain and spinal cord.
 It can take several weeks to several months for rabies symptoms to appear.
 Early treatment after an exposure can prevent rabies in humans and in pets who are up to date on vaccination.
 Any mammal can get rabies, but it is most often seen in bats, raccoons, skunks, and foxes.
-Animals do not have to be aggressive or behaving erratically to have rabies.
+Animals do not have to be aggressive or behave erratically to have rabies.
 Changes in any animal's normal behavior can be early signs of rabies.